 - When you meet the prospect, briefly confirm that your knowledge of the business is correct.

 - Present the relevant Unique Selling Points of your product.

 - Close the sale.

-Most of us would find it fairly easy to memorize these steps when we're sitting talking with the prospect in his or her office.
-If there were more steps, though, we'd likely run the risk of missing one out.
+Most of us would find it fairly easy to memorize these seven steps.
+If there were more steps, though, we'd run the risk of forgetting one or more of them.

 One way around this is to bundle up small items to make larger ones.
 For example:

 - Check the purchasing manager's name in a directory or online.